-This blog is one of the most viewed pages on our website, so I thought I’d update it and send it out again b/c there is clearly a lot of interest.
+This blog is one of the most viewed pages on our website, so I thought I’d update it and send it out again because there is clearly a lot of interest.

 People always want to know the exact day we can close when we prepare a Closing Disclosure (CD) and send loan documents to title.

-As a reminder, a CD is a form that sets out all of the updated fees and terms associated with a borrower’s loan.
+As a reminder, a Closing Disclosure is a form that sets out all of the updated fees and terms associated with a borrower’s loan.

 Lenders can prepare CDs at any time in the process, but since the fees they disclose are so heavily regulated, most lenders have a few checks in place before a CD can be sent: